-A tail laying down is equivalent to hiding your dog's face because it covers the genitals and interferes with the sniffing behavior that identifies your Pomeranian to other dogs.
-When your Pomeranian is relaxed and no longer scared, their tails usually return to their normal curled over their back position.
+A tail laying down is equivalent to hiding your dog’s face because it covers the genitals and interferes with the sniffing behavior that identifies your Pomeranian to other dogs.
+When your Pomeranian is relaxed and no longer scared, its tails usually return to their normal curled over their back position.

 Why Doesn’t My Pomeranian Wag His Tail?

 There are several possible reasons why your Pomeranian doesn’t wag his tail.

 - Depression: Your Pomeranian might stop wagging his tail suddenly after an event has caused him to become depressed